Jire/kts-workaround/README.md

 }
 ```

-### And finally, in IntelliJ IDEA, go to `File -> Invalidate Caches / Restart` and restart the IDE.
+### And finally, in IntelliJ IDEA, go to

+`File -> Invalidate Caches / Restart` and restart the IDE, then build your Gradle project.
 That's it!

+### Go-to (CTRL clicking) Support

+Please install my [KTS Support](https://plugins.jetbrains.com/plugin/28164-kts-support) plugin from the IntelliJ
+Marketplace to get go-to (CTRL clicking) support for your KTS scripts.